Elitezen/Elitezen/README.md

 ---

-- 🔭 I’m currently working on apps for Easy Trivia and DFC
+- 🔭 I’m currently working on apps for open-trivia-db-wrapper and DFC
 - 🌱 I’m currently learning React, Express and MongoDB